Majolica: Coloured glazes earthenware

 Late 20th century majolica, fake Minton, running glazes, wrong colours, fake makers marks.

 Tin-glazed earthenware

 Tin-glazed earthenware having an opaque white glaze with painted overglaze decoration of metal oxide enamel colour(s) is known as maiolica.
 It reached Italy by the mid-15th century.
 It is frequently prone to flaking and somewhat delicate.
 The word is also spelt with a j, majolica.
 In contemporary England the use of maiolica spelt with an i tends to be restricted to Renaissance Italian maiolica.
 In the US majolica spelt with a j is used for both coloured glazes majolica and tin-glazed.
 In France and other countries, tin-glazed maiolica developed also as faience, and in UK and Netherlands as delftware.
-In France, Germany, Italy, Spain, Mexico and Portugal, tin-glazed wares are called maiolique, majolika, maiolica, mayólica, talavera, and majólica respectively.
+In France, Germany, Italy, Spain, Mexico and Portugal, tin-glazed wares are called maïolique (majolique), majolika, maiolica, mayólica, talavera, and majólica respectively.